 Currently, 18% of state-owned highways in the UVLSRPC Region are in good pavement condition, 36% are in fair condition, and 46% are in poor condition.
-There remains a high correlation between poor pavement condition and state-maintained highways that are unnumbered or not otherwise eligible for federal-aid funding.

 This map displays 2012 Ride Comfort Index (RCI) data for state-maintained highways in the Upper Valley Lake Sunapee Region.
 The RCI is reported on a scale of 0 to 5, with 5 representing the best pavement condition.